amabdallah/WaterUseML/README.md

 3.	**Variable** from a drop-down menu, a user selects one or many controlled variables to search for their data values within the selected geospatial location and time range.

 The variables can be filtered or grouped like below.
-The user can query one or many at the same time.
+The user can query one or many varaibles at the same time.

-In my opinion, the two fundemental and important parts that define the variable is the estimate type and its benificial use or sub-estimate.
+In my opinion, the two fundamental and important parts that define the variable is the estimate type and its beneficial use or sub-estimate.
 See here for hydrology  https://github.com/amabdallah/WaterUseML/blob/master/fundamental_characteristics.PNG

 Other info like the water source type (ground water or surface water), fresh or saline, etc are more details that perhaps can be filtered by option to the requested data.
 Perhaps, it can be implemented in a where-clause in the query.

-**Aggegated**
+The use cases should help us decide on the granularity of search capabilities.
+Right now in WaDE we have a search for "e.g., withdrawal" which can return all withdrawal water for all sorts of beneficial use.
+A more granular search that would useful too is "withdrawal" for "irrigation".
+It still would potentially come with a mix of metadata like saline/fresh, surface/ground water, crop types.
+Two options to deal with such data

+a. post process the resulting table into many groups (e.g., withdrawal water for irrigation -surface water)
+b. provide upfront capability to send an optional filter request to add on the data values query.

+**Aggregated**
 Water Use, Agriculture
 Water Use, Public Supply
 Water Use, Thermoelectric power